Allstate (automobile): Development

-The Allstate was the brainchild of Henry J. Kaiser, who saw distribution by Sears as another means to mass-market his slow-selling "Henry J" two-door sedan, introduced in 1950.
+The Allstate car was the idea of Henry J. Kaiser, who saw distribution by Sears as another means to mass-market his slow-selling "Henry J" two-door sedan, introduced in 1950.
 The independent automakers at the time, such as Kaiser-Frazer, could not compete with the vast dealer networks marketing the cars made by the "Big Four" auto companies at the time.
 The catalog and retail chain was also interested in working out a deal.

-Starting in 1945, Sears executive, Theodore Houser, discussed the idea with Kaiser-Frazer.
+Starting in 1945, Sears executive Theodore Houser discussed the idea with Kaiser-Frazer.
 Allstate automobiles were planned to be built on the senior Kaiser platforms.
 The concept came together after Kaiser-Frazer developed the affordable Henry J model.

-Thus, after three years of negotiations between Kaiser-Frazer and Sears, the production of Allstate was announced on November 20, 1951, by Sears merchandising vice president, Theodore V. Houser, and Kaiser-Frazer administrative vice president, Eugene Trefethen.
-The three-year delay was also partly due to resistance from existing Kaiser-Frazer dealerships fearing competition with Sears.
+Thus, after three years of negotiations between Kaiser-Frazer and Sears, Sears announced the production of the Allstate on 20 November 1951 by Sears merchandising vice president Theodore V. Houser and Kaiser-Frazer administrative vice president Eugene Trefethen.
+The three-year delay was also partly due to resistance from existing Kaiser-Frazer dealerships, which feared competition from Sears.